 Terrain is an effect that changes the battlefield, causing some moves and Abilities to temporarily change.
 Terrain affects only Pokémon touching the ground; Flying-type Pokémon and those with the Levitate Ability are not affected.
 Terrains can increase or decrease the power of some attacks and often provides protection to Pokémon touching the terrain.
 Changes to terrain normally persist for five turns and only one terrain can be active at a time.
 When a new terrain is introduced, it immediately supersedes the existing terrain.

 Types interact like rock-paper-scissors, where certain types are stronger against other types.
 For example, Electric-type moves are strong against Flying-type Pokémon.
 A move usually has a single type.
 Pokémon may have one or two types.

 Weather conditions cause a temporary change in the environment during battle that can affect all Pokémon.
 Weather conditions can adjust the power and accuracy of moves, trigger certain Abilities, change a Pokémon's type, and cause other effects.
 When a new weather condition is introduced, it immediately supersedes the existing weather condition.

-Z-Moves are moves of great power that each team can only use once per battle.
+Z-Moves are moves of great power that each team can usually only use once per battle.
 A Pokémon must be holding a Z-Crystal that corresponds to the same type as one of its moves to perform a Z-Move.
-Trainers must also have a Z-Ring for their Pokémon to perform Z-Moves.
+Trainers must also have a Z-Ring or Z-Power Ring for their Pokémon to perform Z-Moves.